-- 1. Receive approval that all previous business and academic matters have been resolved (clearance will be obtained from the University's Financial Aid, Registrar and Student Accounts Offices); - 2.
-Have a minimum 2.0 GPA from Point University; and - 3.
-Have not been in attendance at any Point University program for more than ten weeks.
+- 1. Receive approval and clearance to affirm all previous business and academic matters have been resolved (clearance will be obtained from the University's Business, Financial Aid, Registrar and Student Services offices); - 2.
+Have a minimum 2.0 GPA from Point University; and

+3. Have not been in attendance at any Point University program for more than sixteen weeks.